 25% of new users will open your app once, never to reappear again.
-80% of first time users will probably disappear in under three minutes use.
+80% will probably disappear in under three minutes use.
 Hence, it’s vital to optimize your app’s first-time user experience.
 And while it is easy to obsess over the number of installs or cost-per-install, ignore both and focus only on activation.

 What outcome do you need from the first time someone opens your app?
 Is it start a free trial (NYTimes), permission access to contacts (Whatsapp), follow a topic (Pinterest), book a flight (Ryanair)?
 These are all definitions of ‘activated users’.
 It is critical to 1) Agree a clear, measurable definition of what an activated user is, and 2) Remove all friction from getting new users there (preferably on first app open).